kushalag02/CS384_Assignment/README.md

 ### 1. pandas

-- **Description**: `pandas` is a powerful data manipulation and analysis library for Python.
-It provides data structures like Series and DataFrames, which allow for easy handling of structured data, including reading from and writing to various file formats such as CSV and Excel.
+- **Description**: `pandas` is a data manipulation and analysis library for Python that provides DataFrames for handling structured data and supports reading from and writing to formats like CSV and Excel.

 - **Installation**:
   ```bash
   pip install pandas